Massimo Bruno: Kortrijk

 On 29 June 2022, Bruno signed a three-year contract with Kortrijk.

 He made his debut for the club, coming on as a second-half substitute, in a 2–1 loss against Royale Union Saint-Gilloise on 13 August 2022.
 However, Bruno suffered two separate injuries in the first four months to the season.
 He made his return from injury, coming on as a second-half substitute, in a 1–1 draw against Cercle Brugge on 29 October 2022.
 Bruno followed up the next two matches by scoring his first goals, including a brace against RWD Molenbeek.
 He later scored three more goals for Kortrijk.
 Since returning from injury, Bruno found himself alternating between a starting and a substitute role throughout the 2022–23 season.
 At the end of the 2022–23 season, he made twenty–five appearances and scoring six times in all competitions.

 In the opening game of the 2023–24 season, Bruno set up one of the goals, in a 3–2 loss against Gent.
 However, he continued to find himself alternating between a starting and a substitute role throughout the 2023–24 season.
-Bruno acknowledged Kortrijk’s performance that saw the club find themselves in a relegation zone.
+Bruno acknowledged Kortrijk's performance that saw the club find themselves in a relegation zone.
 He scored his first goal of the season, in a 3–3 draw against Club Brugge on 30 January 2024.
 Bruno helped Kortrijk retain their Belgian Pro League status after the club beat Lommel 5–2 on aggregate in the final of the Promotion/relegation play-offs.
 At the end of the 2023–24 season, he made thirty–two appearances and scoring once in all competitions.

 In the 2024–25 season, Bruno started five times out of the first six matches of the first month before being demoted to the substitute bench.

+Francs Borains

+On 8 September 2025, Bruno signed a one-year contract with his hometown club Francs Borains, with an optional second year.